woodlandChess/woodlandChess.github.io/README.md

 The application is structured across three layers:

-**Presentation** — `App.tsx` owns all React state and renders the 8×8 board grid as `<button role="gridcell">` elements, the sidebar, and the promotion modal.
-A bespoke `<Dropdown>` component replaces the native `<select>` with a fully branded ARIA listbox — a compact anchored panel on desktop, a sheet-style panel on mobile.
+**Presentation:** `App.tsx` owns all React state and renders the 8×8 board grid as `<button role="gridcell">` elements, the sidebar, and the promotion modal.
+A bespoke `<Dropdown>` component replaces the native `<select>` with a fully branded ARIA listbox: a compact anchored panel on desktop, a sheet-style panel on mobile.

-**Logic** — `chess.js` handles every rule of chess; the app never reimplements move validation. `engine.ts` provides a pure α–β minimax search with a material + positional evaluation function used at Relaxed difficulty. `stockfish.ts` wraps the Web Worker in a UCI client with a Promise-based `until(match)` queue and implements the 10-school opening book.
+**Logic:** `chess.js` handles every rule of chess; the app never reimplements move validation. `engine.ts` provides a pure α–β minimax search with a material + positional evaluation function used at Relaxed difficulty. `stockfish.ts` wraps the Web Worker in a UCI client with a Promise-based `until(match)` queue and implements the 10-school opening book.

-**Engine** — Stockfish 18 Lite Single runs as a `new Worker(...)` loading a `.wasm` binary from `public/`.
+**Engine:** Stockfish 18 Lite Single runs as a `new Worker(...)` loading a `.wasm` binary from `public/`.
 The worker is lazily initialised on mount and torn down on unmount via `engineRef`.

 <br/>